webclinic017/tradinghook/docs/structure.md

 ordertype    # market,limit
 trakeprofit  #
 stoploss     # if stoploss
-igg          # if global greater dg           # decrement a global var
+igg          # if global is greater than 0
 ```

 ## Initial Doc

 The conditions part of tha tradinghook is where the real work occurs.
 This matches a hook an an "action".
 Hooks are realtively dumb